-This course is a continuation of PHY:212 Classical Physics I, topics include electricity, magnetism, electromagnetic waves, optics.
-The goal is to achieve a basic understanding of the fundamental principles in these topics and to be able to apply these concepts to a variety of physical situations.
-Students are expected to acquire basic skills in scientific methods, critical reasoning and problem solving.
-Students are also expected to learn to organize their thoughts clearly and to express themselves clearly in both written and oral communication.
+This course is a continuation of PHY:212 Classical Physics I. Students will achieve a basic understanding of the fundamental principles in these topics and to be able to apply physics concepts to a variety of physical situations.
+Students are expected to acquire basic skills in scientific methods, critical reasoning and problem-solving.
 The application of calculus to these physics concepts is used.
+(79.2 Lec.
+Hrs. / 39.6 Lab Hrs.)